-The CIBMTR has relied on a web-based model of data collection using an extensive library of forms that are filled out at intervals across a transplant patient's lifespan.
-Under a new model, the team has successfully brought together healthcare data standards that enable research network partners to collect and send data from their source data systems efficiently and securely.
+Historically, the CIBMTR relied on a web-based data collection model using an extensive library of forms.
+Staff at transplant centers manually filled out these forms at intervals across a patient's lifespan.
+In the first phase of the Data Transformation Initiative, the CIBMTR brought together healthcare data standards that enable research network partners to automate reporting directly from patients' electronic medical records, efficiently and securely.
 This new model, using a prototyped set of solutions, is both future-proof and sustainable because it meets the data where it resides and allows data to become interoperable.

 The CIBMTR's new tools collect and move data from centers to the CIBMTR electronically, decreasing centers' time and effort to share data.
 In 2021, the CIBMTR began implementing its data acquisition suite of products with all interested centers.
 Most US centers who share data with the CIBMTR are either already using the suite of products - with high levels of satisfaction - or in discussions and on a path to onboard.
 The CIBMTR already has roadmaps to progressively increase the functionality of the new tools, including more data types that can be collected and transmitted, providing exponential value back to centers.